Government social research officer

 Although not essential, work experience in an applied research setting is desirable.

 Entry is competitive.
 Consider writing to the chief researcher in a department to ask for work experience or work shadowing.
-Industrial placements for undergraduate students on sandwich degree courses are offered by the Welsh Government.
+The Welsh Government offers industrial placements for undergraduate students.

 The Economic and Social Research Council (ESRC) provides opportunities for PhD students, funded by them, to undertake government internships.